rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Compiled/R20 - rulebook.md

 5. Think of a level-1 feature (almost always should be a skill that uses MP) to incorporate the main way that class expresses their **Theme**, and interacts with their **Core Mechanic**.
 6. Then, if the class isn't from the Caster Archetype: Think of another feature relating to the class' **Theme** (but not necessarily it's **Core Mechanic**), and add that either as a level 2 or 3 class feature.
 	1. In specific when designing Caster Classes it may make sense to add the class' **Core Mechanic** at a later level (such as with the Witch class' **Witch's Focus**).
 In that case this supplementary feature should be made, and added as a first level class feature.
 7. Then think of 1 other feature to round out the **Theme** (something that also adds some non-combat flavor/utility).
-Add them as mid-game class features.
+Add them as mid-game class features. {{pageNumber,auto}}
 \page

 8. Now think of additional interesting new features and modifications to existing features that play to the class' **Theme**.
 Observe that while the **Core Mechanic** always has a combat effect, these mechanics don't necessarily have to all have to be obviously useful in combat (though most of them should have some in-combat use).
 This is a good place to think up of possible variations and specializations within members of the class.
 Add those as class feats.